 Joe Askren USFSM

-Dr. Joe Askren is an Instructor III at the College of Hospitality and Tourism Leadership at the University of South Florida.
+Dr. Joe Askren is an Instructor III at the School of Hospitality and Tourism Management at the University of South Florida Sarasota-Manatee campus.
 He teaches a variety of food and beverage courses and was one of the original creators of the Culinary Innovation Lab in Lakewood Ranch.
 Joe was a former Chef Instructor at Le Cordon Bleu College of Culinary Arts from 2007-2012.
 While teaching at Le Cordon Bleu, he was voted Teacher of the Year twice in 2008 & 2011 by the school’s graduates.
 Chef Askren received his BS in the College of Business from the University of Florida and an MBA in Hospitality Management from Colorado Technical University.
 He is also a culinary graduate of Florida State College in Jacksonville, Florida, and holds his Certified Executive Chef level from the American Culinary Federation.
 Dr. Askren received his Ph.D. in adult education from USF in 2017.
 His dissertation was on experiential learning theory in the classroom.
 The Journal of Hospitality & Tourism Education accepted an article from his dissertation in 2019.
 Dr. Askren’s current research interests are connected to the brewing industry and restaurant operations.

 His culinary and management experience has taken place in some of the finest hotels and restaurants in the United States.
 He started his professional career at one of the finest country clubs in the southeast.
 At Ponte Vedra Inn & Club, he worked under Chef Donald Pleau.
 After graduating from culinary school in Jacksonville, he moved out west to work for Chef Anton Brunbauer at the Hyatt Regency Resort & Spa in Scottsdale Arizona.